 Shares of Sears Holdings Corp.
-(NASDAQ:SHLDD) dropped 12.3% before the closing bell Wednesday as questions mounted about whether the retailer could stay in business after it questioned whether it could continue as a going concern.
+Stock not found SHLD dropped 12.3% before the closing bell Wednesday as questions mounted about whether the retailer could stay in business after it questioned whether it could continue as a going concern.

 Big losses, store closings and divested segments have all chipped away at the company.
 So has a changing retail landscape that hasn’t been kind to brick-and-mortar retailers who have failed to compete with e-commerce giants like Amazon.com Inc. (NASDAQ:AMZNC).

 The irony is that in many ways Sears was one of the first – if not the first major company – to sell products without a physical store.
 The original company, Sears, Roebuck and Co. began as a catalog retailer in 1886.
 It was not until 1925 that Sears opened its first retail store as an experiment.

 Over the years competitors have built nimbler e-commerce operations, malls have closed and with them the thousands of customers that used to walk in and the wide variety of merchandise Sears had on its shelves.

 The Vendor Problem

 Those shelves, by the way, are starting to empty at a time when they should be filling up in anticipation of the important holiday season to come in 2017.
 That’s because vendors are more and more cautious about shipping merchandise to a cash-strapped company like Sears.